akvgergo/KeyCap/README.md

 * This *may* become multiplatform.

-  I'm currently working on other projects that utilize this library, and if there is a demand (despite it being notoriously hard), it's nice to have this piece under my control for this possibility.
+  I'm currently working on other projects that utilize this library, and if there is a demand, it's nice to have this piece under my control for this possibility (despite it being notoriously hard).

 * Other similar projects don't quite fit my needs.

   Similar projects that I found didn't support eg. cancelling keypresses.
 On top of that, I wanted to be completely independent of not just other packages, but WPF and Winforms too.

-As a side note, I highly recommend using other libraries if you're just looking for just global event capture.
+As a side note, I highly recommend using other libraries if you're looking for just global key/mouse event capture.
 They're likely better documented and tested.
 But if the above also describes what you're looking for, give it a try, hopefully I can surprise you.